mitriygor/serverless-rtp-stream-and-sorted-map/README.md

 `/models`:

-- `rtp-list.ts` a data structure in order to preserve packets as a sorted dictionary
+- `rtp-map.model.ts` a data structure in order to preserve packets as a sorted dictionary

 - `rtp-packet.ts` contains a utility class that implements encoding and decoding RTP packets

 `/services`:

-- `file-processor.ts` provides basic functionality for processing a file stream.
+- `file-processor.service.ts` provides basic functionality for processing a file stream.
 It uses a `fs`

-- `logging.ts` provides logging functionality.
+- `logging.service.ts` provides logging functionality.
 Logs could be preserved in AW DynamoDB and S3

 - `validation.ts` triggers validation in order to verify if all packets preserved properly